 Ordinarily, even if your lawyer is not on the Barclays conveyancing panel they can still act for you on your sale.
 It might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently currently.

-How does conveyancing in Upper Holloway differ for newly converted properties?
+How does conveyancing in Upper Holloway differ for new build properties?

-Most buyers of new build residence in Upper Holloway come to us having been asked by the developer to sign contracts and commit to the purchase even before the property is finished.
-This is because house builders in Upper Holloway usually acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Upper Holloway approach us having been asked by the developer to exchange contracts and commit to the purchase even before the house is built.
+This is because developers in Upper Holloway tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Upper Holloway or who has acted in the same development.